 - In addition to the program requirements listed below, students must satisfy the University degree requirements (see p.
-11). - The same course may not simultaneously satisfy the requirements of both programs in a joint-major degree. - The same course may not satisfy more than one category requirement. - Students who have successfully completed PSYC 2019H (or both 2016H and 2017H) are exempt from the GEOG 2080H requirement for the joint-major or minor in Geography. - Students who have taken MATH 1052H (or 1050Y) and achieved a grade of at least 75% are exempt from taking GEOG 2080H, and from the GEOG 2080H prerequisite for other Geography courses. - Approved reading courses may fulfill the Category C or Category D requirement.
+11). - The same course may not simultaneously satisfy the requirements of both programs in a joint-major degree. - The same course may not satisfy more than one category requirement. - Students who have successfully completed PSYC 2019H (or both 2016H and 2017H) are exempt from the GEOG 2080H requirement for the joint-major or minor in Geography.
+This exemption will not, however, alter the minimum number of credits in Geography required for the degree. - Students who have taken MATH 1052H (or 1050Y) and achieved a grade of at least 75% are exempt from taking GEOG 2080H, and from the GEOG 2080H prerequisite for other Geography courses.
+This exemption will not, however, alter the minimum number of credits in Geography required for the degree. - Approved reading courses may fulfill the Category C or Category D requirement.